luke-cavicchioli/dual_channel_schmitt/README.md

 When the signal is below reference - hist, the output is turned on, and when it is above reference + hist, it is turned off; otherwise, the signal remains the same as before.

+## License
+This code is of public domain.